Top 10 Reasons to Get a PMP Certification

 If you’ve wondered why to get a PMP certification, you should know that PMP holders typically enjoy a dramatic and steep hike in salary once they have attained the PMP certification.
 On average, PMP certified professionals earn 17% more than their non-certified counterparts, according to the Project Management Salary Survey, Eighth Edition.
-According to the PMI’s Project Management Salary Survey released in July 2017, PMP certified professionals earn a mean salary of $111,969 per year in the United States.
+According to the PMI’s Project Management Salary Survey released in July 2017, PMP certified professionals earn a median salary of $111,969 per year in the United States.

 Reason #3: Expand Your Market Reach and Scope

 PMP certification holders are a global yet close-knit community.
 There are many Project Management forums and online communities that attract PMP professionals from across the world who are willing to share tips, insights, and pool their experience—helping everyone stay abreast of the latest industry developments and trends.

 PMP Certification opens up better career avenues and provides professionals with greater job opportunities in the project management world.
 According to a PricewaterhouseCoopers survey, 80% of high-performing projects use PMP credentialed project managers; according to the PMI Pulse of the Profession study, organizations with more than 35% PMP certified project managers demonstrated much better project performance than those without a certification.

 Reason #5: PMP Professionals Get The Most Challenging Projects

 The PMP Certification earns a professional a challenging and important role since the certification demonstrates an individual’s dedication to project management and attests to that person’s knowledge and experience in handling challenging projects.
 Additionally, since even the eligibility to take the PMP exam includes both education and experience, the PMP Certification validates one’s skills and experience leading and directing projects.

 Reason #6: PMP Professionals Demonstrate Better Project Performance